 Non-Employee Option grants that do not vest immediately upon grant are recorded as an expense over the vesting period.
 At the end of each financial reporting period, the value of these options, as calculated using the Black-Scholes-Merton option-pricing model, is determined, and compensation expense recognized or recovered during the period is adjusted accordingly.
 As a result, the amount of the future compensation expense is subject to adjustment until the Non-Employee Options are fully vested.

-A summary of the Company's stock option activity and related information for the periods ended July 31, 2016 and 2017 are shown below:
+A summary of the Company's stock option activity and related information for the six months ended October 31, 2017 are shown below: